kitodo/kitodo-presentation/Documentation/Community/Index.rst

 lists of Kitodo:

 * Community mailing list helps on any questions about installation and usage of the software.
-It's address is kitodo-community@kitodo.org.
+Its address is kitodo-community@kitodo.org.
 The list archive can be found at https://maillist.slub-dresden.de/pipermail/kitodo-community/
 * Developer mailing list discusses implementation details.
-It's address is kitodo-developer@kitodo.org.
+Its address is kitodo-developer@kitodo.org.
 The list archive can be found at https://maillist.slub-dresden.de/pipermail/kitodo-developer/